nicholasmcconnell/weather_dashboard/README.md

 # Weather Dashboard

 ## Overview

-In this assignment, the challenge was to build a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.
-This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
+This is a well-equipt weather application that provides the current weather and a five day extented forcasts. using local storage, Users can save multiple cities for easy access to their weather data.
+Weather Dashboard features dynamically updated HTML and CSS powered by jQuery and utilizes Moment.js, Bootstrap, and OpenWeather API.

 ## Utilizing the App
 - View the app: [Here](https://nicholasmcconnell.github.io/weather_dashboard/ "Here")